explainers-by-googlers/cross-origin-storage/README.md

     }
     return;
   }
-  // 'NotAllowedError', the user didn't grant access to the file. console.log('The user did not grant access to the file.');
+  // 'NotAllowedError', the user agent didn't grant access to the file. console.log('The user agent did not grant access to the file.');
 }
 ```

 #### Retrieving files

 1. Request a sequence of `FileSystemFileHandle` objects for the files, specifying the files' hashes.
-This will optionally trigger a permission prompt if it's okay for the origin to check if the files are stored by the user agent.
+1. Check if each resource exists in COS and make sure it can be shared without causing privacy issues.
-1. Retrieve the sequence of `FileSystemFileHandle` objects after the user agent has granted access (optionally after showing a prompt).
+1. Retrieve the sequence of `FileSystemFileHandle` objects after the user agent has granted access.

 ##### Example: Retrieving a single file